cogment/cogment-doc/src/concepts/core-concepts.md

 - Multiple [Feedbacks][11] for the actors are generated either by the environment or other actors.
 - Actors asynchronously receive [reward][12] information based on received feedbacks.
 - The actors or the environment can send [messages][32] to actors or the environment.
-- A datalog of the observation/action/reward is produced and stored.
+- A datalog of the observation/action/reward/messages is produced and stored.

-A [trial][22] begins at the request of a [frontend][23] application and finishes when either the frontend application ends it, when a predefined amount of time has elapsed (either in real time, or number of updates), or if the trial does not see any activity for an extended period of time.
+A [trial][22] begins at the request of a [frontend][23] application and finishes when either the frontend application requests the end, when a predefined amount of time has elapsed (either in real time, or number of updates), or if the trial does not see any activity for an extended period of time.

 ### Actors and actor classes

-Each [actor][13] within a [trial][14] is defined primarily by what information it receives from the environment (its [observation space][15]), and what actions it can perform (its [action space][16]).
+Each [actor][13] within a [trial][14] is defined primarily by what information it receives from the environment (its [observation space][15]), what actions it can perform (its [action space][16]), and what messages it can receive [Message space].

 Two cogment actors that share the same observation space and action space are said to belong to the same [actor class][17].